dbt-labs/docs.getdbt.com/website/docs/docs/cloud/secure/snowflake-privatelink.md

 You can request the VPCE ID from [dbt Cloud Support](mailto:support@getdbt.com), that you can use to create a network policy.

 ### Using the UI

-1. Navigate to the Snowflake UI.
+Open the Snowflake UI and take the following steps:
-2. Go to the **Security** tab.
+1. Go to the **Security** tab.
-3. Click on **Network Rules**.
+2. Click on **Network Rules**.
-4. Click on **Add Rule**.
+3. Click on **Add Rule**.
-5. Give the rule a name.
+4. Give the rule a name.
-6. Select a database and schema where the rule will be stored.
-These selections are for permission settings and organizational purposes.
-They do not affect the rule itself.
+5. Select a database and schema where the rule will be stored.
+These selections are for permission settings and organizational purposes; they do not affect the rule itself.

-7. Set the type to `AWS VPCE ID` and the mode to `Ingress`.
+6. Set the type to `AWS VPCE ID` and the mode to `Ingress`.
-8. Type the VPCE ID provided by dbt Cloud Support into identifier box and press **Enter**.
+7. Type the VPCE ID provided by dbt Cloud Support into identifier box and press **Enter**.
-9. Click **Create Network Rule**.
+8. Click **Create Network Rule**.

 <Lightbox src="/img/docs/dbt-cloud/snowflakeprivatelink2.png" title="Create Network Rule"/>

-10. In the **Network Policy** tab, edit the policy you want to add the rule to.
+9. In the **Network Policy** tab, edit the policy you want to add the rule to.

 - _*This could be your account level policy, or a policy specific to the users who will be connecting from dbt Cloud._

-11. Add the new rule to the allowed list and click **Update Network Policy**.
+10. Add the new rule to the allowed list and click **Update Network Policy**.

 <Lightbox src="/img/docs/dbt-cloud/snowflakeprivatelink3.png" title="Update Network Policy"/>